Extremal Quantiles under Two-Way Clustering: Extremal Quantiles

+For each Monte Carlo iteration, we compute the point estimate and the corresponding 95\% confidence interval based on the Gaussian approximation as described in Section~\ref{sec:asymptotic_theory} and the variance estimator introduced in Section~\ref{sec:variance_estimation}.

-Table \ref{tab:simulation1} reports the coverage frequencies by the 95\% confidence interval based on 1,000 Monte Carlo iterations iterations.
-Observe that the coverage frequencies are fairly close to the nominal probability of 95\%.
-These results thus support our asymptotic normality.
+Table~\ref{tab:simulation1} reports the coverage frequencies of the 95\% confidence intervals over 1{,}000 Monte Carlo iterations.
+The left panel reports the results for $\tau = 0.05$, while the right panel reports those for $\tau = 0.01$.
+Within each panel, the rows correspond to different values of $\sigma_\alpha \in \{1.0, 1.5, 2.0, 2.5, 3.0\}$, while the columns correspond to different values of $\sigma_\gamma \in \{1.0, 1.5, 2.0, 2.5, 3.0\}$.
+The results show that the coverage frequencies are fairly close to the nominal level of 95\%, thereby supporting the validity of the proposed inference method based on asymptotic Gaussianity.